example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

       tag     => "balance-fe",
     }

-Once a catalog containing exported resources has been applied on a node and stored by the PuppetMaster (typically on PuppetDB), the exported resources can be collected with the spaceshift syntax (where is possible to specify search queries):
+Once a catalog containing exported resources has been applied on a node and stored by the PuppetMaster (typically on PuppetDB), the exported resources can be collected with the spaceship syntax (where is possible to specify search queries):

     Host << || >>
     Concat::Fragment <<| tag == "balance-fe" |>>